• Skip to primary navigation

 crispy rye bread Save for Later!

-If bread is your way to go with Hungarian cabbage rolls, try to give it a twist and opt for rye bread instead.
+If bread is your way to go with Hungarian cabbage rolls, try to give it a twist and opt for rye bread instead - or contrast with sweeter options from banana bread side pairings for variety.

 The hearty aroma is given in bite size pieces.